Run on the Device¶

 - Remote Deployment: the Application is built, then the device connects a Repository where the Application is stored, and deploys it over the air using a device management system (production deployment).

-In both cases, deploying a Sandboxed Application requires that a Multi-Sandbox Firmware is running on the device.
+In both cases, deploying a Sandboxed Application requires that a Multi-Sandbox Executable is running on the device.
 Please refer to the Kernel Developer Guide to learn how to build it or browse the Resources Repository for Multi-Sandbox demo Firmware available for popular hardware evaluation kits.

 - the Application project sources imported in the SDK,